WebexCommunity/webex-node-bot-framework/docs/membership-rules-readme.md

 On subsequent membership changes, the framework will re-examine the membership list.
 If a previously unauthorized space is now populated solely by users whose domains are in the `restrictedToEmailDomains` list, or, if a guide has entered in guided mode, a framework `spawn` event will be generated, just like the one that occurs when the bot is added to a new space.
 The parameters for this spawn event will include an additional `membershipRuleChange` parameter which provides detail on the membership change and the membership rule that triggered the event.
 When this occurs the framework will generate a message that says "I am now allowed to interact with all the members in this space and will no longer ignore any input.".
 (Note that this message can be customized by setting the `membershipRulesAllowedResponse` parameter).

 Conversely, if the new member has joined a previously allowed space, but the new member is not authorized, the framework will generate a `despawn` event.
-The parameters for this event will include a new `membershipRuleChange` parameter which provides the new users membership object and an indication that this event was triggered by a `restrictToEmailDomans` rule, will also be sent.
+The parameters for this event will include a new `membershipRuleChange` parameter which provides the new users membership object and an indication that this event was triggered by a `restrictedToEmailDomans` rule, will also be sent.

 ## membershipRuleChange object